Dark photon pair production via off-shell dark Higgs at FASER: Introduction

 When the dark Higgs boson is heavier than the mesons, it cannot be produced from the meson decays.
-Even if the dark Higgs boson is lighter than the meson, it cannot decay into the dark photons when it is lighter than a pair of dark photons.
-Instead, the mesons can decay directly into the dark photons through off-shell state of the dark Higgs boson.
+Even if the dark Higgs boson is lighter than the meson, it cannot decay into the dark photons when the dark photon mass is two times heavier than the dark Higgs boson mass.
+In this situation, however, the mesons can decay directly into the dark photons through off-shell state of the dark Higgs boson.
 Such meson decays can be substantial due to the enhancement by the longitudinal polarization.
 In fact, suppression by the propagator of the dark Higgs boson can be compensated by the contribution from longitudinal polarization\footnote{Similar case was studied for a pair production of the dark Higgs boson through the off-shell SM Higgs boson in meson decay \cite{Feng:2017vli}. }.
 On the other hand, dark matter contained in the dark sector can interact with SM particles through the dark photon.
 When the dark matter is produced from freeze-out mechanism in the early Universe, the gauge coupling constant of U(1)$_D$ must be of order unity to satisfy the observed dark matter abundance \cite{Izaguirre:2013uxa, Batell:2014mga, Kahn:2014sra, Izaguirre:2015yja}.
 Such a large gauge coupling will also result in substantial number of dark photons via off-shell state of the dark Higgs boson.
 Therefore, the sensitivity to the dark photon parameters should be studied in the case of the off-shell dark Higgs boson.
-In addition, the perturbative unitarity bound \cite{Lee:1977yc, Lee:1977eg} suggests similar order of the mass of the dark Higgs boson to that of the dark photon for the large gauge coupling.
-Then, it will be natural to consider the light dark photon and dark Higgs boson simultaneously.
+In addition, as we will show, the perturbative unitarity bound \cite{Lee:1977yc, Lee:1977eg} suggests similar order of the mass of the dark Higgs boson to that of the dark photon for the large gauge coupling.
+Thus, it will be natural to consider the light dark photon and dark Higgs boson simultaneously.